GoNOMAD Destination Mini-Guide for Polynesia/Western Samoa

 - Fatumea pool (or piula cave pool)

 18km along the north coast from Apia lies a sparkling, freshwater cave pool where you can swim, snorkel or just splosh around with the local kids.
 Next to the ocean, it has a daring underwater swim-through into an adjoining cave.
-Entry is US$.40.
+The entry is US$5.00 for adults and $3.00 for kids.

 - The Aliepata region on the Eastern end of Upolu